itellaetxe/compneuro_tools/README.md

   Then set you environment variable `$AFNI_IMAGE_PATH` to the path of the image.

 ## Tools
+**Each CLI tool has a `--help` option that will show you how to use it.
+You can also check the code for more details.**

 - `fit_glm` --> Since I do not trust how FSL fits GLMs and sometimes the documentation is a bit lacking, here you go. *I use it for fitting my GLMs.* Works with design matrices and contrast matrices in `.txt` format.
 This code is largely based on Ibai Diez's MATLAB code (thank you Ibai for letting me write my own python version c:).
 The list of output files:
   - `residuals.nii.gz` --> Residuals of the GLM fit
   - `Tstat.nii.gz` --> T-statistic of the GLM fit